 T cells recognize cancer cells using T-cell receptors, or TCRs, that interact with specific immune targets, or epitopes, presented by a molecular structure on the surface of cells known as the major histocompatibility complex, or MHC.
 The MHC molecules bind to peptides from protein degradation inside the cell before being transported to the cell surface to present the peptide to TCRs.
-If a peptide bound to the MHC molecule is recognized by T cells, it is called an epitope.
-There are two classes of MHC molecules, class I and class II, that activate CD8+ and CD4+ T cells, respectively.
+If a peptide bound to the MHC molecules, class I and class II, that activate CD8+ and CD4+ T cells, respectively.
 In humans, MHC is encoded by the genes of the HLA locus.
 HLA genes show high allelic variation, resulting in MHC molecules that have different peptide binding preferences.
 Each person expresses a unique combination of molecularly distinct class I and class II MHC molecules that bind a specific set of peptides and epitopes.